-- (a) Commingled Fixed Income Funds These include investments in five funds, utilizing a variety of strategies which include Absolute Return; High Yield Debt; Emerging Market Debt, and Bank Loans.
+- (a) Commingled Fixed Income Funds These include investments in five funds in FY2019 and four funds in FY2020, utilizing a variety of strategies which include Absolute Return; High Yield Debt; Emerging Market Debt, and Bank Loans.
 The redemption notice period for two of the funds is one day, and for the other three funds fifteen, twenty one and thirty days.
 Two of the funds may be redeemed daily, one fund may be redeemed semi-monthly, and the other two funds may be redeemed monthly.
 The fair value of the investments in this type has been determined using the NAV per share (or its equivalent) of the investments. - (b) Commingled Domestic Equity Funds These include two funds with investments in U.S. common stocks.
 The strategy type employed are Portable Alpha and the Wilshire 5000 index.
 The fund utilizing the Portable Alpha strategy may only be redeemed annually with a redemption notice period of ninety days.
 The fund utilizing the Wilshire 5000 index strategy may be redeemed daily with a redemption notice period of three days.
 The fair value of the investments in this type has been determined using the NAV per share (or its equivalent) of the investments. - (c) Commingled International Equity Funds This type includes six funds.
-One of the funds utilizes the International Equity Index, with a daily redemption frequency and a redemption notice period of four days.
-One fund utilize an Emerging Market Equity strategy with a monthly redemption frequency and a redemption notice period of fifteen days.
-Two funds utilizes the International Equity Small Cap index strategy with a daily redemption frequency and a redemption notice period of five days, and a monthly redemption frequency and a redemption notice period of 30 days, respectively.
-The other two funds utilize an Emerging Market Equity- Small Cap strategy with a daily redemption frequency and a redemption notice period of five days, and a monthly redemption frequency and a redemption notice period of 30 days, respectively.
+One of the funds utilizes the International Equity Index, with a daily redemption frequency and a redemption notice period of five days.
+One fund utilizes an Emerging Market Equity strategy with a monthly redemption frequency and a redemption notice period of fifteen days.
+Two funds utilizes the International Equity Small Cap index strategy with a daily redemption frequency and a redemption frequency and a redemption notice period of 30 days, respectively.
+The other two funds utilize an Emerging Market Equity- Small Cap strategy with a daily redemption frequency and a redemption notice period of five days, and a monthly redemption frequency and a redemption notice period of five days, and a monthly redemption frequency and a redemption notice period of 5 days, respectively.
 The fair value of the investments in this type has been determined using the NAV per share (or its equivalent) of the investments. - (d) Real Estate Funds This includes investments in three funds in U.S. commercial real estate.
 The strategy type for two of these funds is Core Real Estate and the third fund employs a Value Added Real Estate strategy.
 The fair value of the investments in this type has been determined using the NAV per share (or its equivalent) of the investments. - (e) Hedge Fund-of-Funds This includes one fund invested in Hedge Fund of Funds.
-The funds is in liquidation.
+The Fund is in liquidation.
 The fair value of the investments in this type has been determined using the NAV per share (or its equivalent) of the investments. - (f) Private Equity Funds These investments are not publicly traded on a stock exchange.
-The investment consists of thirty-nine private equity funds in FY2019 and thirty-eight private equity funds in FY2018.
-The outstanding commitments were \$154,695,000 and \$147,665,000 in FY 2019 and FY 2018, respectively.
+The investment consists of forty two private equity funds in FY2020 and thirty-nine private equity funds in FY2019.
+The outstanding commitments were \$152,420,000 and \$154,695,000 in FY 2020 and FY 2019, respectively.
 These investments cannot be redeemed with the funds.
 Instead, the nature of the investments in this type is that distributions are received through the liquidation of the underlying assets of the fund.
 If these investments were held, it is expected that the underlying assets of the fund would be generally liquidated over ten years.
 The fair values of the investments in these private equity funds have been determined using the NAV per share (or equivalent) of the primary government's ownership interest in partners' capital.